 - Does the agency provide adequate, safe and effective safety equipment that enhances rather than reduces my personal safety?

 - What is the level of radical activism in the community I am considering working in?
-In the community unstable and dangerous
+Is the community unstable and dangerous?

 - What is the agency’s attrition rate, are officers leaving the department and why?